hbc/DataC-shell-genomics/lessons/02_searching_files.md

 2) How many of each class of library layout are there?

 We can use some new tools 'sort' and 'uniq' to extract more information.
 For example, cut the third column, remove the header and sort the values.
-The '-v' option for greap means return all lines that DO NOT match.
+The '-v' option for grep means return all lines that DO NOT match.

     cut -f3 SraRunTable.txt | grep -v LibraryLayout_s | sort